mynavitechtus-minhnt3/techtus_base_flutter/tools/vscode/README.md

 ## 2. Commands

-### 2.1. nals:Create new Page
+### 2.1. mynavi:Create new Page

-Generate 3 classes in the `[nalsMobileBrain.uiFolderPath]` folder:
+Generate 3 classes in the `[mynavimobiletool.uiFolderPath]` folder:
 - 1 class extends `BasePage`
 - 1 class extends `BaseState`
 - 1 class extends `BaseViewModel`

-### 2.2. nals:Auto export
+### 2.2. mynavi:Auto export

 Export all files in lib folder to the [index.dart](../../lib/index.dart) file

-### 2.3. nals:[API] Clipboard to Data Model
+### 2.3. mynavi:[API] Clipboard to Data Model

-Copy a Json and run this command, it will generate all data model files in the `[nalsMobileBrain.dataModelPath]` folder.
+Copy a Json and run this command, it will generate all data model files in the `[mynavimobiletool.dataModelPath]` folder.
 Both of following text are valid:
 ```
 {
     "id": 13,